-Volunteer Orphanage work in Asia
+Volunteer with Children in Asia

 Volunteering with children in Asia is a very rewarding experience that has the power to be life-changing.
-Care work in Asia can be done in orphanages, day care centers, kindergarten classrooms, and special needs care centers.
+Care work in Asia can be done day care centers, kindergarten classrooms, and special needs care centers.
 By doing volunteer care work in Asian care centers you will be making a contribution to the lives of the children you help.

-Orphans and Volunteer Work in Asia
+Children and Volunteer Work in Asia

 We believe that everyone has something to offer on a Care Project.
 As long as you are interested in traveling and passionate about volunteer work, you are an ideal potential volunteer.
 Volunteer work in Asia is as diverse and multifaceted as the culture and people you will encounter.
 Volunteers are encouraged to use their interests and skills when choosing a project.